ternarybits/photos-web/README.md

 * There are overlaid buttons at the top right corner to show a sidebar with photo metadata and to download the asset.
 For videos, display the video with appropriate playback controls.
 For motion photos, automatically play the motion and include a control to pause it.

 Other notes:
 * For now, there's no login or authentication functionality.
 Just take users directly to this dashboard page.
 Load albums with the Photos SDK.
-Default to showing the most recent album.
 When an album is selected, highlight it in the navigation and load the associated assets.

 * For now, there's no way to select groups of photos in the dashboard view, but the code should be structured to make that easy to add in the future.